adiman1/yellowcab-data-orchestrator/readme.md

 - Upload raw CSV files to your Landing S3 bucket to start the ETL workflow

 5. **Upload raw CSV** files to your Landing S3 bucket to start the ETL workflow

+---

 **Note:**
 - This Project was done with minimal config for quick execution
 - This Project was done using a Lightweight version of the Official Airflow image
-- For Prod, we'd config stricter execution roles, VPC's, EC2 key pair (if SSH needed) etc
+- For Prod, we'd config stricter execution roles, specific VPC's, EC2 key pair (if SSH needed) etc

 ---